nlz-crtl/nlz-ctrl.io/module2.md

 ## Key learnings: "Network and Information Security Management" ##

-•The fundamentals of computer networks and security and principles of information security management.
+• The fundamentals of computer networks and security and principles of information security management.

 •	How to use and evaluate security vulnerability and assessment tools.